• Home

 If you don’t have any milk, you could even use water.
 And if you don’t have any vinegar, you could use lemon juice.

-You could also substitute the milk/vinegar combo for the same quantity of yogurt (you may need a splash of water to get the consistency right.)
+You could also substitute the milk/vinegar combo for natural yogurt (you may need a splash of water to get the consistency right.)

 And if you really do have buttermilk lurking in your fridge, then by all means use buttermilk instead!
 I find this recipe works best with 285ml (10oz) buttermilk.